diannedejesus/letter-generator/readme.md

             - [X] Access planner
         - [X] Grab the desired tasks
             - [X] Filter by date or get all tasks and filter by date inside the app
-            - [ ] Verify if date selection is accurate when needing exact dates
+            - [X] Verify if date selection is accurate when needing exact dates

-    - [ ] Save task in a collection
+    - [X] Save task in a collection
-    - [ ] As is or sort out the desired info unto an object
+        - [ ] As is or sort out the desired info into an object
-    - [ ] Create a list of unique names for the tasks collected
+    - [X] Create a list of unique names for the tasks collected
-    - [ ] Verify each one

     - [ ] Choose a module for EWS